 2. Prepare Your Cleaner

 When mopping slate floors, you can use a slate cleaner, mild laundry detergent, or mild dish soap.
 We suggest you use a commercial product to ensure your floors are protected and for optimal results.
 You can also use a pH-neutral product.

 Use warm water and mix in a quarter cup of detergent or dish soap.
 If you use a commercial product, follow the instructions on how to mix and use it.

 Dip the mop in the cleaning solution and wring out the excess.
 A spin mop is handy for cleaning slate floors because it wrings out a significant amount of water effortlessly.

 Do slow and smooth strokes as you clean your way across the floor.
 Once the mop starts to create streaks of dirt, consider changing the water for a new batch.

-If you want a deeper clean, you can use a steam mop.
-These will pick up extra dirt and help to disinfect your floors.
+If you want a deeper clean, you can actually steam clean your slate floors.
+Using steam mop will pick up extra dirt and help to disinfect your floors.
 Steam mops are a good option for family homes with pets.

 4. Wipe the Floor